-This ancient 18 century French dish is usually served as a side dish, made in a casserole but this version is reversed, the ratatouille is the heart of the meal here.
+This ancient 18 century French dish is usually served as a side dish to meat or fish.
+Usually made in a casserole, this version is reversed, the ratatouille is the heart of the meal here.
 An elegant individual version resulting into a beautiful tower of colors and flavors.
-If you prefer making a full casserole ratatouille, check my recipe here, it’s another easy, tasty recipe made with some extra kalamata olives.
+If you prefer making a full casserole ratatouille, check my recipe here, it’s another easy, tasty recipe made with some extra olives.

 So let’s make those mini ratatouilles!

-- 2 large eggplants
+- 2 eggplant

 - 1 zucchini

-- fresh goat cheese
+- 100 g goat cheese

-- 1 bell pepper (squarish formed to have 4 flat pieces)
+- 1 red bell pepper

-- 100ml of extra virgin olive oil
+- 2 tbsp olive oil

 - 1 garlic clove

-- On a greased or covered baking sheet, make the towers by stacking the eggplant, then 3 zucchinis, pepper, eggplant, tomato, goat cheese and finish with the eggplant
+- On a greased or covered baking sheet, make the towers by stacking the eggplant, then 3 zucchinis, pepper, eggplant, tomato, goat cheese and finish with the eggplant.

-- Add a toothpick through the ratatouille tower
+- Add a toothpick through the ratatouille tower.

-- Drizzle a bit more olive oil and salt
+- Drizzle a bit more olive oil and salt.

-- Cook at 180°C (350F) for 30 minutes
+- Cook at 180°C (350F) for 30 minutes.

-- During that time, in a blender or mortar, mix all the salsa verde ingredients and blend
+- During that time, in a blender or mortar, mix all the salsa verde ingredients and blend.